stonybrook-lin539/main/source/main/05_mappings/02_transducer_game.md

   He draws the special token {{{R}}}, signalling the end of the game.
   But fortunately John's rules designate him as a final player, and thus the game is won.

-John and Mary celebrate their victory by writing down their victory string *heart-club-club-heart-club-club*, which they obtained from the sequence *heart-spade-heart-{{{R}}}* of input tokens.
+John and Mary celebrate their victory by writing down their victory string *heart-club-club-diamond-club-club*, which they obtained from the sequence *heart-spade-heart-{{{R}}}* of input tokens.
 :::

 ::: exercise